-After 41 hours spent researching the best dog muzzles, we think Barkless XS-to-XL Soft Silicone Basket Dog Muzzle is the best for most people.
+After 41 hours spent researching the best dog muzzles, we think Mayerzon XS-to-XL Breathable Basket Dog Muzzle is the best for most people.

 This choice is based on several criteria: brand, type, material, size, snout length, snout circumference, color, straps, closure, collar loop, breathable, easy to clean, weight, warranty, and best use, among other things.